marcustrp/musicore/README.md

 ### Score

 The main part of musicore, the Score uses Core elements to create a music score representation.
 Includes importers & exporters for different music formats, analyse tools...

+## Layout

+Takes a Score and creates a layout object, which can be used by an engraver for printing sheet music.

+## Engraver

+Print sheet music as an SVG, using data from Layout.

 ## References